The average cost of roof shingles is between $7,500 and $15,000 for a 2,500-square-foot roof, or $3 to $6 per square foot installed.

 Professional Vs. DIY Roof Shingle Installation: Which Is Worth It?

 You may be tempted to reshingle your roof without the help of a professional to save money on labor fees.
-But before launching a DIY roof project, you must be 100% confident in your expertise.
-Any roofing project requires specific skills to protect your home from the elements and special equipment to ensure your safety while working dozens of feet off the ground.
+But remember, all roofing projects require specific skills to protect your home from the elements and special equipment to ensure your safety while working dozens of feet off the ground.

 Read this guide to learn more about the steps involved with DIY shingle installation.

-Cost Comparison of Hiring a Professional Vs. DIY Roof Shingle Installation
+Cost Comparison of Hiring a Pro Vs. DIY

-Shingling your own roof may cost between $6,000 to $7,000 for materials alone.
+Shingling your own roof can cost between $6,000 and $7,000 for materials alone, depending on the roof’s size.
 Let’s say you purchase 3-tab shingles, metal flashing, underlayment, and nails for the project.
 Add on the costs of tools, safety equipment, dumpster rental, and any helping hands, and your costs will likely exceed $8,500.

 Compare this cost estimate to the national average price range of $7,500 to $15,000 for hiring a professional.
-Considering the benefits you’ll get with a professional roofing job — expertise, liability insurance, product warranties, etc. — the potential savings of DIY aren’t worth the work or the safety risk.
+Considering the benefits you’ll get with a professional roofing job — expertise, liability insurance, and product warranties — and the potential savings of DIY may not be worth the work or the safety risk.

 Hiring a Professional Roofer Is Worth the Cost